 Enter Geisinger Ventures associate director Bryan Allinson, MBA, a 32-year-old business strategist with a keen eye for developing businesses and providing strategic support provides.
 "As soon as I reviewed Grimm's concept, I knew this one had promise," notes Allinson.
 "It was a smart, simple improvement of a traditional process."

-According to Allinson, Ventures-worthy ideas generally are focused on a better way to use a device, a piece of equipment or a process.
+Making it easy According to Allinson, Ventures-worthy ideas generally are focused on a better way to use a device, a piece of equipment or a process.
 Usually the idea leads to improved efficiency and effectiveness.
 "Sometimes," Allinson says, "it is as simple as moving a knob, utilizing software in a different way, or developing a tool to streamline a process or protocol."

 Within days, Allinson contacted Grimm for more information about the infusion device and started developing a business plan and financial model.